Multiband wireless MCU with integrated power amplifier

-The CC1352P device from Texas Instruments is a multiprotocol Sub-1 and 2.4GHz wireless MCU targeting Wireless M-Bus, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), Thread, Zigbee, KNX RF, Wi-SUN, Bluetooth 5 low energy, and proprietary systems.
-The device contains a +20-dBm integrated high-power amplifier with best-in-class efficiency for long-range applications.
+The CC1352P device from Texas Instruments is a multiprotocol Sub-1 and 2.4-GHz wireless MCU targeting Wireless M-Bus, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), Thread, Zigbee, KNX RF, Wi-SUN, Bluetooth 5 Low Energy, and proprietary systems, including the TI 15.4-Stack.
+The device contains a +20 dBm integrated high-power amplifier with efficiency for long-range applications.

 The CC1352P device is a member of the SimpleLink MCU platform of cost-effective, ultra-low power, 2.4-GHz and Sub-1 GHz RF devices.
 Very low active RF and microcontroller (MCU) currents, in addition to sub-µA sleep current with up to 80KB of parity protected RAM retention, provide excellent battery lifetime and allow operation on small coin-cell batteries and in energy-harvesting applications.